NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-vgpu.rst

 #.
 Clone driver container source repository for building private driver image.
 #.
 Build the driver container image.
 #.
 Push the driver container image to your private repository.
 #.
-Create a `ConfigMap` in `gpu-operator-resources` namespace with vGPU license configuration file.
+Create a `ConfigMap` in the `gpu-operator` namespace with vGPU license configuration file.
 #.
-Create an `ImagePullSecret` in `gpu-operator-resources` namespace for your private repository.
+Create an `ImagePullSecret` in the `gpu-operator` namespace for your private repository.
 #.
 Install the GPU Operator.

 Detailed Workflow